Uninsured and Underinsured Motorist Coverage in New Jersey

 Uninsured and Underinsured Motorists Coverage is a key component to your automobile and motorcycle insurance package.
 Press your agent or broker for an explanation of what their company offers and at what price.

 Contact New Jersey Motorcycle Accident Attorney Jerry Friedman About UM and UIM Policies

 Motorcycle accident injuries can have a devastating impact on the life of the injured rider and his or her family.
 Many riders purchase minimum policies for their motorcycles or automobiles.
 While financial cost is always a consideration, “an ounce of prevention is worth a pound of cure”.
 Nowhere is this more apparent than in my law practice, where we specialize in representing injured riders with life altering injuries and inadequate insurance to compensate them.

 Being unexpectedly struck and seriously injured by a negligent driver is always a surprise.
 Finding out he has little or no insurance can be an even bigger one!
 Be prepared and protect yourself with maximum limits of UM/UIM coverage.
-If you or a loved one needs help navigating uninsured or underinsured motorist coverage in New Jersey, contact NJ motorcycle crash injury attorney Jerry Friedman for a free consultation at 1-800-LAW-4-HOGS today.
+If you or a loved one needs help navigating uninsured or underinsured motorist coverage in New Jersey, contact motorcycle accident lawyer Jerry Friedman for a free consultation about your NJ crash at 1-800-LAW-4-HOGS today.